TIME in Excel (Table of Contents)

 Steps to Open TIME Function in Excel

-We can enter the time in a normal time format so that Excel will take the default one by default.
+We can enter the time in a normal format so that Excel takes the default one.
 Please follow the below step by step procedure.
-Choose time format in the Format Cells dialog; you may have noticed that one of the formats begins with an asterisk (*).
+Choose the time format in the Format Cells dialog; you may have noticed that one of the formats begins with an asterisk (*).
 This is the default time format in your Excel.

-In the above example, we have three columns Decimal, Hours: Minutes, Hours: Minutes: Seconds with three different format which show the TIME function result.
+In the above example, we have three columns Decimal, Hours: Minutes, Hours: Minutes: Seconds, with three different formats which show the TIME function result.

 Decimal

-We have used the same TIME Function in this format and displayed used General (Decimal) format.
-In order to convert into a decimal format, right-click and choose format cells and then choose general.
+We used the same TIME Function in this format and displayed the General (Decimal) format.
+To convert into a decimal format, right-click, choose format cells, and then choose general.

 Hours: Minutes